 Concrete Calculator: How Much Concrete Do You Need for Chain Link Fence Posts & Footings?

-Whether you’re setting a few line posts for a backyard fence or anchoring heavy-duty corner and gate posts, getting the concrete amount right prevents delays, extra trips, and wobbly posts.
+Whether you're setting a few line posts for a backyard fence or anchoring heavy-duty corner and gate posts, getting the concrete amount right prevents delays, extra trips, and wobbly posts.
 This guide walks you through the basic formula, fence-specific dimensions, and bag vs. ready-mix choices.
-With a walkthrough example using common post-hole sizes, this guide is your concrete calculator for chain-link fence posts and footings.
+With quick examples and a handy reference table of common post hole sizes, this guide is your concrete calculator for chain-link fence posts and footings.

 Why Estimate Concrete Before You Order?

 Estimating concrete before you start your fence project saves time, money, and frustration.
 Running out of concrete mid-pour can lead to weak joints and misaligned posts, while over-ordering adds unnecessary cost.
-Knowing your total volume also helps you decide whether bagged or ready-mix is a better choice (Tip!
-Most pros tend to switch to ready-mix when the job exceeds about one cubic yard).
+Knowing your total volume also helps you decide whether bagged or ready-mix is the better choice (Tip!
+Most pros switch to ready-mix when the job exceeds about 1 cubic yard).
 Accurate calculations ensure you meet depth and diameter requirements for structural integrity, especially in areas where proper sizing prevents seasonal movement and premature failure.

 The Basic Formula for Concrete Volume